 Wash and cut the ends off of your zucchini.
 Usually when I’m making relish, I’ve got overgrown zucchini that I want to use up.
 I like to cut these large fruits in half length ways and scoop out the seeds.
 It is not appealing to have all that large seed in your relish.
 (The chickens get the seeds.)

 I also peeled mine.
 Peeling is optional.
-I actually think I prefer leaving on the peels.
+I actually think next time I’ll leave on the peels.
 It gives your relish a little more color.
 Just looks nice.

 If you have normal size zucchini just wash and slice the ends off.
 A small amount of seed that might be present is fine.
 No peeling, or seed scooping needed for normal non-ginormous zucchini.